USGS-R/WQ-Review/README.md

 1. Download the application at

-ftp://ftpint.usgs.gov/private/cr/co/lakewood/tmills/wqReviewSetup_2.0beta.exe
+PLACEHOLDER FOR GOOGLE DRIVE LINK

-2. Run wqReviewSetup_2.0beta.exe and follow the installation instructions.
+2. Run WQReviewInstall_2.0beta_CP.exe and follow the installation instructions.

 **DO NOT INSTALL WQ-REVIEW INTO YOUR PROGRAM FILES DIRECTORY OR THE APPLICATION WILL NOT RUN.
 INSTALL TO C DRIVE OR YOUR DOCUMENTS FOLDER.**